A detailed review of all 3 volumes of John Danaher’s takedown series for BJJ, with training notes from actually drilling this material on the mat.

 Feet to Floor Volume 3 is the most specific to BJJ.
 It discusses ways to attack directly after your guard pull, countering guard pulls, and takedown counters.

-Pulling Guard directly into Attacks
+Pulling Guard Directly into Attacks

 This section is quite revolutionary to me.
 I already tried to pull guard right into an overhead sweep in tournaments, but I succeeded only occasionally – which is what you expect if you only know 1 move.
 Professor Danaher shows many more ways to pull guard right into a sweep or another advantageous position, and I don’t see why everybody doesn’t always do this.
 It’s just better.